 - From 1920 County Commissioners could recommend Scout volunteers for the Silver Wolf which would be awarded at the discretion of the Chief Scout.

 - From 1922 the Silver Wolf became an exclusively adult award.

-- Today the Silver Wolf is still gifted by the Chief Scout following an approved nomination for service of exceptional nature and it continues to be the highest award which can be earnt by anyone who holds a volunteer appointment as a member or associate member of the UK Scouts.
+- Today the Silver Wolf is still gifted by the Chief Scout following an approved nomination for service of exceptional nature and it continues to be the highest award which can be earnt by anyone who holds a volunteer appointment as a member of the UK Scouts.

 The certificates are printed on paper which is Forest Stewardship Council (FSC) certified.
 FSC is a chain of custody that ensures products can be traced from source to take care of the forests, people and wildlife who call them home.
 The UK is the 5th largest producer of printed products in the world.
 By choosing an FSC accredited product you demonstrate the paper you use comes from well managed forests.

 The company who print our base stock of certificates:

 - Have an IS014001 certificate (ISO 14001 sets out the criteria for an independently accredited environmental management system).

 - Are signed up to a carbon capture/balance scheme backed by the World Land Trust and Woodland Trust, meaning they donate money (at their own cost) to plant new trees and protect existing habitat for every piece of paper they print on.